Compare Cheap Car Hire in Canada for Free with DriveNow

 Need a good old dose of Mother Nature?
 Got a few adventure sports that you haven’t tried?
 British Columbia is calling your name.
 You’ll struggle to find many other places in the world that can rival the mind-blowing scenery that you’ll find in this western corner of Canada, and that’s not even all it has to offer.
 With Canada car hire from DriveNow available in Vancouver Airport, Kelowna Airport, and Victoria Airport as well as numerous locations throughout the province, you’ll be covered wherever your itinerary takes you.

 Vancouver - one of the world's most multi-cultural and diverse cities has an almost ever-present feelgood buzz

 British Columbia's most world famous destinations is the city of Vancouver.
 Conveniently, it also happens to be in the most westerly corner of Canada, meaning the flight over from Australia is as short as it can be.

-Once you’ve arrived in Vancouver Airport and grabbed the keys to your Canada rental car, the big decision is where to begin!
+Once you’ve collected your car rental from Vancouver Airport, the big decision is where to begin!
 Foodies can get stuck straight in by taste testing their way around the almost overwhelming range of exciting restaurants, bars, and café’s that have earned the city culinary thumbs up from all over the world.
 Or if it’s art that you love most about a city, get your camera out and check out the budding creative scene, whether it’s in the streets, galleries, or a one-off event.

 However what many people come to Vancouver for is its proximity to the glorious mountain ranges that you can glimpse from down in the city.
 This adventure playground is an outdoor lover’s delight in both summer and winter, and is just 30 minutes’ drive away in your Canada hire car.